ANMOLJ1593/GitReadMe/README.md

 *   **Python**: Primary language for backend logic.
 *   **FastAPI**: A modern, fast (high-performance) web framework for building APIs.
 *   **Langchain**: Used for integrating with large language models and managing AI workflows.
-*   **GitPython**: For programmatically interacting with Git repositories (cloning, etc.).
+*   **GitPython**: For programmatically interacting with Git repositories (cloning, scanning, etc.).

 ### Frontend

 *   **Next.js**: React framework for building the user interface.
 *   **React**: JavaScript library for building interactive UIs.
 *   **Tailwind CSS**: A utility-first CSS framework for rapid UI development.
-*   **Shadcn/ui**: Components for building beautiful user interfaces.
+*   **Shadcn/ui**: Components for building beautiful, modern interfaces.

 ### AI / Machine Learning

-*   **Azure OpenAI**: Utilizes Azure-hosted OpenAI models (e.g., GPT-3.5 Turbo Instruct, text-embedding-ada-002) for code summarization and README generation.
+*   **Google Gemini API**: Gemini 1.5 Flash is used for code summarization and README generation.

 ## 🚀 Getting Started

-These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.
+These instructions will help you set up the project locally for development and testing.

 ### Prerequisites